kubernetes/website/content/en/docs/concepts/storage/persistent-volumes.md

 {{% capture overview %}}

-This document describes the current state of `PersistentVolumes` in Kubernetes.
+This document describes the current state of _persistent volumes_ in Kubernetes.
 Familiarity with [volumes](/docs/concepts/storage/volumes/) is suggested.

 {{% /capture %}}